 The second type is interest paying.
 Here, you still get the fixed sum or regular payment, but make ad-hoc or monthly interest payments to prevent interest from 'rolling up.'
 Some mortgages of this type will also allow capital repayments too.

-What type of income?
+What type of payment?

 Is a lifetime mortgage right for me?